ShitalJumbad/Schema-Registry/README.md

 # Schema-Registry

-apache avro depends on the schema to define record types and records schemas can be strored on centralised location such as schema registry.
+apache avro depends on the schema to define record types and records. schemas can be stored on centralised location such as schema registry.

-Schema registry i san application that handles the distributuin of  schemas to producer and consumers and storing them for long term availability.
+Schema registry is an application that handles the distribution of schemas to producer and consumers and storing them for long term availability.

 Subject Name strategy :
     In order to extract the exact schema that we need, subject name strategy is achaieving that by categorising the schemas       on the topic that they belong to
     User Tracking Topic --> {topic-name}-key: user-tacking-key
-                            {topic-name}-value:user-tacking-key
+                            {topic-name}-value: user-tacking-key

 Content Type :
 preferred format for content types is application/vnd.schemaregistry.v1+json, where v1 is the API version and json is the serialization format.

+* Kafka Producer creates avro record.
+Which has schemaId and data.
+With Kafka avro serializer schema is registered if needed and then serializes data and schemaId.
+Kafka avro serialzer keeps cache of registered schemas from the schema registery & chema Id

 ## Using Confluent
 1) curl -O http://packages.confluent.io/archive/5.3/confluent-5.3.0-2.12.zip